 Given these characteristics of its business, the Company has considered how remuneration should operate as a healthy incentive for individual directors and managers and has consequently laid down its current remuneration system composed of performance-based remuneration and bonuses based on consolidated financial results and assessment factors such as the degree of attainment of personal targets under medium-to-long-term management strategies.
 For the basic policies and procedures for remuneration, please refer to section (iii) of "Principle 3.1: Full disclosure" below.
 At present, we do not believe that remuneration in the form of Company stock would effectively operate as a healthy incentive for management, and thus have not introduced it.

 Disclosures pursuant to specific principles of Japan's Corporate Governance Code

-The Company writes this Corporate Governance Report by reference to all Principles of the Corporate Governance Code revised as of June 1, 2021 (including principles for the Prime Market that will apply from April 4, 2022).
+The Company writes this Corporate Governance Report by reference to all Principles of the Corporate Governance Code revised as of June 1, 2021.